digiponta/DesignSpark2ALLPCB/README.md

 # [How to use]

+(step 0) You had installed the Cygwin into your PC.

 (Step 1) Change your current Directory to ones putting the GBR files from DesignSpark PCB.

 (step 2) Execute the cnv_by_cygwin.sh by the Cygwin bash.